danwagnerco/similarweb/README.md

 }
 ```

-Get the app details (an Apple example):
+Get the app details with `app_details` for an Apple app:
 ```
 >>> mobile_client.app_details("123456789", "apple")
 {